Hack-a-Day/2025-Communicator_Badge/user_apps/ugit/README.md

 # uGit - OTA updates directly from the repo!

 Place ugit.py at the root of the device
+Edit wifi credentials at the top of the file

 Open the REPL (crtl+C or crtl+D) and run: